Arnavsamy/Task1/README.md

 Groq SDK: For ultra-low latency AI inference.

-To implement, run streamlit run task.py
+To implement, run on the terminal as  "streamlit run task.py."